craigkerstiens/postgresguide.com/_sql/002-joins.md

 Joining some data
 -----------------

 Lets start with an example of wanting to find which products have been purchased recently.
-To do this we'll obviously need data from both our products able and our purchases table.
+To do this we'll obviously need data from both our products table and our purchases table.
 Look at each of the tables to get a better idea of what columns they have:

     \d products
                  Table "public.products"